my-opencode/merge-directories/README.md

     - Lists all file relative paths and latest source path
 - Iterates directory list and mkdir
 - Iterates file list and copies from source to dest

+## Versions

+- 1.0.1 "Brute Force"
+  Copies every file from every previous folder into the destination
+- 2.0.0 "Work Smart"
+  Lists all directories and files.
+Creates and copies once per file.